DwinaTech/Mohammed-Dwina-Portfolio/README.md

 # Helloooo

-You are welcome to my world.
+You are welcome to my world. :wave:

-I am Mohammed Dwina, I am a JavaScript software engineer.
+I am Mohammed Dwina, I am a JavaScript software engineer. :sunglasses:

-I am crazy about coding, problems solving and team collaboration.
+I am crazy about coding, problems solving and team collaboration. :purple_heart:

-I like to create, build and making new things, briefly I like discovering new useful things.
+I like to create, build and making new things, briefly I like discovering new useful things. :house_with_garden:

-I am also like a social gathering, meet new friends, watching films, football and go to the gym.
+I am also like a social gathering, meet new friends, watching films, football and go to the gym. :soccer:	:film_projector: